elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 At the moment, we only have basic HTML knowledge, some JavaScript experience, and limited CSS foundations.
 Given these constraints and the limited time frame we have to work with, how will you design your vision?

-# Step 3) How do you implement your vision?
+# Step 3) What is the Implementation Strategy?

 Now that we know the "who" we are solving this problem for and and "what" we are aiming to make, we need to start thinking about "how" we are going to do it.